zer0vox/KaskoIsP/README.md

    **Error: "API access restricted"**
    - Check if you've exceeded your monthly quota (free tier: 10,000 requests/month)
    - Verify your IPStack account is active

+   **Error: "Rate limit reached" (code 106)**
+   - You hit the per-minute/hour limit for your plan
+   - Wait a few minutes and try again, or upgrade your plan
+   - During development, avoid frequent auto-refreshes to reduce API calls

    **Location not detected**
    - Check browser console for detailed error messages